weaselBuddha/Queue4Download/README.md

 Labelling, not part of the torrent standard, is accomplished by specific client extensions, such as rtcontrol from pyroscope, and deluge-console from deluge.

-Uses LFTP for quick transfers
+Uses LFTP for quick transfers (throttle set on Q4Dclient.sh)

 ## Notes